qianglise/CFkurs/content/target.rst

 Such a host/device model is generally used by OpenMP for target:
    - Generally one single host: CPU
    - one or multiple target devices of the same kind: CPU, GPU, FPGA, ...
+- Generally one single host: CPU
+ - Generally one single host: CPU
+  - Generally one single host: CPU

 gpu-derectives +